RLuckom/exploranda-core/README.md

             result from an array of one instance to the instance record itself, for the convenience of referencing it elsewhere.

-`cacheLifetime`: Number (optional), Amount of time, in ms, to keep the result of a call to this
-                 dependency with a particular set of arguments cached.
-The arguments and dependencies are resolved _before_ the `cacheLifetime` is evaluated, so a large cacheLifetime value will _not_ short-circuit fetching any downstream dependencies--only the `cacheLifetime` values of those dependencies control their cache behavior.

 `behaviors` : Object (optional), settings for how the results are fetched.
 Currently implemented are
               `parallelLimit`, which controls how many parallel calls will be made at once for a given dependency in most situations ("tree" calls are the exception).
               `retryParams`, an object passed as the first argument to [`async.retry`](https://caolan.github.io/async/v3/docs.html#retry) to configure retry behavior, and
               `detectErrors`, a function called with the `err, result` of the recordcollector and the return value of which is passed as the error to `async.retry`.
-This return value can be used with the `errorFilter` in the `retryParams` to implement error-specific retries.
+This return value can be used with the `errorFilter` in the `retryParams` to implement error-specific retries, and `cacheLifetime`, an Amount of time, in ms, to keep the result of a call to this dependency with a particular set of arguments cached.
+The arguments and dependencies are resolved _before_ the `cacheLifetime` is evaluated, so a large cacheLifetime value will _not_ short-circuit fetching any downstream dependencies--only the `cacheLifetime` values of those dependencies control their cache behavior.

 #### Dependency Params